 Are you ready to shop?
 Before you add anything to your Amazon cart, there are a few things you should know…

-Amazon Prime Day 2018: How to get the best deals during the 36-hour sale!
+Amazon Prime Day 2019: How to get the best deals during the 48-hour sale!

 1. Timing is everything

-This year Prime Day is actually a day and a half, so when can you find the lowest prices?
+This year Prime Day is actually two full days, so when can you find the lowest prices?
 The answer really depends on what you’re shopping for.

-Amazon devices like the Echo and Fire TV will likely be discounted throughout the entire shopping event.
+Amazon devices like the Echo, Fire TV and Kindle will likely be discounted throughout the entire shopping event.

 Don’t miss out on limited-time deals because you have an expired credit card linked to your account!
 Update address and payment information before you start shopping.